EvanWang07/BaseTalonFXSwerveV2024/README.md

 **CHANGELOG**:  <br>
 &ensp;&ensp;1.
+CHANGED many of the subsystems to potentially reduce lag and CAN utilization  <br> &ensp;&ensp;1.
 CHANGED many arm constants to relate to the newly attached arm  <br> &ensp;&ensp;2.
 CHANGED the brake methods within Arms.java to use NeutralMode instead of StopMotor  <br> &ensp;&ensp;3.
 ADDED a new option to toggle the PID arm method used  <br>